 Our annual sustainability customer insights survey, in partnership with GlobeScan, helps us listen to and act on the issues that matter most to our customers.
 The insights we gain from the survey guide how we speak to our customers about sustainability in our products and campaigns – ultimately leading to a better sustainability strategy that not only reduces impact and risk, but is also tailored to their concerns.

-2017 was the third year we ran the survey, asking over 6,000 customers in C&A’s six key markets – Brazil, China, France, Germany, Mexico and the Netherlands – about their priorities and expectations for sustainability.1 Here are selected insights from the 2017 results.
+2018 was the fourth year we ran the survey, asking over 6,000 customers in six C&A markets – France, Germany, Netherlands, Brazil, China, and Mexico – about their priorities and expectations for sustainability.
+Here are selected insights from the 2018 results.

 When survey respondents were prompted to consider C&A’s performance in detail, they scored us favourably across a range of sustainability issues.

 The world's largest user of organic cotton, which saves a considerable amount of water.
 (C&A customer, Mexico)